jetbrains-academy/Testing-Course/test_frameworks/testing_pytest/reporting in pytest/task.md

 <p><img alt="" src="https://ucarecdn.com/81ceab3c-0d25-4beb-ab87-09d110294d63/"></p>

-<p>Если запустить PyTest с параметром <strong>-v</strong> (<strong>verbose</strong>, то есть подробный), то в отчёт добавится дополнительная информация со списком тестов и статусом их прохождения: </p>
+<p>If we run PyTest with the parameter <strong>-v</strong> (<strong>verbose</strong>), the report will be supplemented with additional information – the list of tests and their execution statuses: </p>

 <p><img alt="" src="https://ucarecdn.com/6a53144b-e083-410f-92ef-404511fc6c07/"></p>

-<p>Другие полезные команды для манипуляции выводом тестов PyTest можно найти по ссылке: <a href="https://gist.github.com/amatellanes/12136508b816469678c2" rel="noopener noreferrer nofollow">Useful py.test commands.</a></p>
+<p>You can find other commands for manipulating the output of PyTest tests here: <a href="https://gist.github.com/amatellanes/12136508b816469678c2" rel="noopener noreferrer nofollow">Useful py.test commands.</a></p>